Fee-For-Service Practices & Policies

 Fees-for-Service are charges for goods and services to both internal and external customers.
 This web page provides information regarding fee-for-service practices and policies.

-The following information pertains to ISA charging rates for FY17.
-Due to issues around the Finance System upgrade (Elevate), the submission deadline has been extended to March 31, 2016.
+The following information pertains to ISA charging rates for FY18.
+This year's submission deadline is March 30, 2017.
 The risk-based rules for ISA activities, implemented effective July 1, 2014, will continue to apply.

 Two rate sheets are available:

-For FY17, all units with internal sales activities in the Medium or High Risk categories were required to submit rates.
-Starting in FY17, owners of Medium Risk FOPPS who do not want to change their rates will only need to submit rates every other year, as allowed by OMB Circular A-21.
-If you wish to change your rates, you should prepare and submit the new rates by March 31.
+For FY18, all units with internal sales activities in the Medium or High Risk categories were required to submit rates.
+Starting in FY18, owners of Medium Risk FOPPS who do not want to change their rates will only need to submit rates every other year, as allowed by OMB Circular A-21.
+If you wish to change your rates, you should prepare and submit the new rates by March 30.
 For simplicity, the campus organizational structure has been split so that certain units should submit rates effective in even years, and the remaining units should submit rates effective in odd years.
-The units with rates for Medium Risk FOPPS due effective in even years, beginning with FY17, are academic units, meaning any org in the following B-nodes:
+The remaining units should submit rates effective in odd years.
+This breaks down as follows:

 High Risk Units - Annual Rate Submission

 Rates for all High Risk FOPPS are due on an annual basis, regardless of unit.
-You should prepare your rates according to the March 31, 2016 deadline.
+You should prepare your rates according to the March 30, 2017 deadline.
 The rules for High Risk ISAs also require you to convene a Rate Review Committee, information on which can be found below.
-FY17 Planning Parameters, including preliminary benefits rates submitted to DHHS on December 31, 2015, can be found HERE.
+FY18 Planning Parameters, including preliminary benefits rates submitted to DHHS on December 31, 2015, can be found HERE.

-File below contains all ISAs for which all rates are expected for FY17.
+File below contains all ISAs for which all rates are expected for FY18.